 - Simple linear regression: Simple linear regression is defined as linear regression with a single predictor variable.
 An example of a simple linear regression is Y = mX + b.

 - Multiple linear regression: Multiple linear regression is defined as linear regression with more than one predictor variable along with its coefficients.
-An example of multiple linear regression is Y = aX + bZ.
+An example of multiple linear regression is Y = aX + bZ + cX*Z.

-In a simple linear regression model such as Y = mX + b, the t-test statistics are used to determine the following hypothesis:
+Going by the above, in a simple linear regression model such as Y = mX + b, the t-test can be used to evaluate the value of coefficient, m, based on the following hypothesis: